regilero/django_postgresql_light_schemas/README.rst

     -- Or case 3 (we could continue on that): you access one schema only ALTER ROLE "my_django-pg-user" SET search_path='my_app';

-You cannot use this model to create migrations, but this covers most of the use cases.
+You cannot use this hacked model to create migrations, unless you use only one schema and you do not hack the `db_table`.
+But in the two cases (one schema which is not public, or several schemas and db_table hacks on non default schemas) Django would **mostly** work well.

-This present module will help covering the things which are not covered, i.e.:
+This present module will help covering the small things which are not covered, i.e.:

 - you will be able to make migrations with foreign keys targeting theses hacked models, for other models which are not using the trick.
 - you will be able to install several Django applications on several schemas, all sharing the same database, if they all use this module.
+- in fact you will lock Django to the right schemas when doing introspection stuff, and avoid bad introspection locked in `public` or detecting stuff on other schemas.

 Tested on Django **1.10** & **1.11**.